 Longest Season in North America

-Known for their summer skiing and being open twelve months a year, Timberline usually shuts down for a few weeks of maintenance and for the first snowfall to refresh the base, but that’s about it.
-La Niña has already rewarded eager Pacific Northwesterners with thirteen inches of snow on top of a 25-inch base, allowing Timberline to operate the Pucci lift on November 3rd and 4th for a sneak peak.
+Known for their summer skiing and being open eleven months a year, Timberline usually shuts down for a few weeks of maintenance and for the first snowfall to refresh the base, but that’s about it.
+Last season La Niña rewarded eager Pacific Northwesterners with Timberline operating the Pucci lift on November 3rd and 4th for a sneak peek.
+As of October 31st they have a 13” base depth at 6000’ and waiting for more storms to allow them to operate safely.

 Wild Mountain